 For foodies, Reading Terminal Market ♥ is a must to browse.
 It is a bit cramped and can get really crowded, but the variety of offerings is worth the visit.

-For photographically inclined, greeting the sunrise from the middle of the Ben Franklin Bridge walkway ♥ offers a superb panoramic view of the city.
-Another popular photogenic viewpoint is across the Schuykill River from Boathouse Row.
-And the Rocky Statue near the steps to the Museum of Art is always a hit with the visitors, although I do not necessarily recommend going out of your way to see it.
+For the photographically inclined, greeting the sunrise from the middle of the Ben Franklin Bridge walkway ♥ offers a superb panoramic view of the city.
+Another popular photogenic viewpoint is across the Schuylkill River from Boathouse Row.
+And the Rocky Statue near the steps to the Museum of Art is always a hit with visitors.